monomadic/ni-file/README.md

 Native Instruments file format support for rust.
 Very basic support at the moment, mostly surrounding the container format (called a Container).

-Anyone who wants to do this with me, please get in touch.
+Anyone who wants to join the effort, please join the telegram group at https://t.me/ni_file

 I'm on telegram at @deathdisco.

 ## Progress